+(a) Applicability.

-- (a) Applicability. - (1) This subsection applies to any miscellaneous metal parts and products coating unit, except automobile, light-duty and heavy-duty truck refinishing. - (2) The emission limits in this subsection do not apply to any coating unit within a source whose actual emissions without control devices from all miscellaneous metal part and product coating units within the source are less than 5 tons of VOCs per year. - (3) Any source that becomes or is currently subject to this subsection shall remain so even if emissions from the source later fall below the applicability threshold. - (b) Definitions.
-For the purpose of this subsection, the following definitions apply, in addition to those of Section 5-101 of this chapter.
+- (1) This section applies to any miscellaneous metal and plastic parts coating line, except any such coating line within any stationary source whose actual emissions without control devices from all miscellaneous metal and plastic parts coating lines within the source are less than 3 tons of volatile organic compounds per 12-month rolling period.
+Once a source is subject to this section, it shall remain so, even if its emissions levels later fall below the applicability threshold. - (b) Definitions.
+For the purpose of this section, the following definitions apply, in addition to those of Section 5-101 of this chapter.

-"Air-dried coating" means a coating that is dried by the use of air or forced warm air at temperatures up to $194^{\circ}F$ (90°C).
+"Air-dried coating" means a coating that is dried by the use of air or forced warm air at temperatures up to $194^{\circ}F$ ($90^{\circ}C$).